Alt Editor

 Achieved ~3,000 cumulative users.
 The editor structure and shortcut system became the foundation for the SUBUP Workspace translator editor.

-Impact & Limitations
+Impact & Organizational Leverage

 Key Learnings